 - Antiche Carampane (San Polo/Rialto) – for the full old-school Venetian experience, this is your place.
 An institution.
 Classic high-end Venetian menu.
 Celebrities.
 Money.

 - Rosticceria Gislon (San Marco/San Lio) flourescent lit, order at the counter, stand and eat.
 It’s been around since the 30’s.
-Slightly intimidating, being packed with locals all angling for the mozzarella carrozza.
-But absolutely worth the experience.
+Slightly intimidating, being packed together with locals all angling for the carrozza.
+But worth the experience.

 - Da Memo (Pellestrina) – see La Rosa above.

 - Paradiso Perduto (Miseracordia/Cannaregio) – closest thing to a bohemian hangout in Venice, with its eccentric owner, Hungarian folk tunes and questionable fritto misto.
 It’s all about the vibe, which everybody loves because it’s so unusual here.

 - Il Refolo (Santa Croce/San Giacomo) – maybe the best wood-fired pizza in Venice, from the family behind Da Fiore.
 Lovely outdoor setting in the shadow of the San Giacomo campanile.

 - Gatto Nero (Burano) – another Venentian classic, one of a thousand reasons to get on the water, explore the lagoon.
 All about fish.

 - La Palanca – (Giudecca) hop the vaporetto one stop to Giudecca and a different world.
 La Palanca feels like a small, innocuous haunt of Giudeccan locals.

 Go into churches.
 Even if you usually don’t.
 Venice has always been in peril; its survival, a 900-year act of faith.
 Nothing embodies this as dramatically as the churches, in sheer quantity, scale and the theatricality of their obsecrations.
 Dorsoduro alone has 24.
 Be like going to Paris and not eating a croissant.